springzfx/cgproxy/readme.md

 ## Introduction

 cgproxy will transparent proxy anything running in specific cgroup.
-It resembles with *proxychains* and *tsock*, but without their disadvantages, and more powerfull.
+It resembles with *proxychains* and *tsock*s in default setting.

 It aslo supports global transparent proxy and gateway proxy.
 See [Global transparent proxy](#global-transparent-proxy) and  [Gateway proxy](#gateway-proxy).